DouchySebas/InternalFrontend/README.md

 ## How to Use

-0. Make sure the backend application is already running on your PC on port 3000.
+0. Make sure the backend application is already running (https://github.com/DouchySebas/InternalBackend/blob/master/README.md).
 1. Open the application in your web browser.
 2. Add a new task with a title and description.
 3. View all tasks and filter between completed and uncompleted tasks.